 Getting your ISBN will have ensured that your book has now mysteriously appeared on the likes of Amazon (which is why you need to get an ISBN), but this is only the beginning.
 Having online reviews makes a huge difference to the amount of useful recommendations Amazon’s automatic algorithms will make for your book to buyers of other related titles.
 Encourage one and all, family, friends and, most importantly, buyers, to post up reviews.
 This isn’t always easy, and some nagging is usually required, but it is worth it in the end.
 You want good but honest reviews, of course; fake sycophancy shows up soon enough.
 A book having even three or four reviews on its page will attract the attention and confidence of an online retailer browser far more than one with no reviews and minimal information.
 In the UK, Neilsen offers ‘enhanced information services’ for an annual subscription, where you can add extra details to your book’s page, and this is worth considering if you want to raise your ‘product’s’ profile.

-As already noted, these days it is standard practice to use websites and social media to get word of your book out there; it’s normal, not an extra (I know that younger people will wonder why I am even mentioning this, but some generations are still catching up), so follow all the ideas listed earlier – and then think of yet more new ways to get your book noticed.
+As well as following all the ideas listed above, don’t think you’re done yet but instead consider yet more new ways to get your book noticed.
 Is there mileage in trying to get local press or radio stations to run a small piece about you and your new masterwork, for example?
 They may or may not go for it, but phone and ask, or send in a press release with contact details on it.
-Local coverage can sometimes lead to lecture invites from groups – this is how my own public talks began 25 years or so ago, something which has grown somewhat since then.
+Local coverage can sometimes lead to lecture invites from groups – this is how my own public talks began three decades ago, something which has grown somewhat since then.

 Indeed, it is probably worth sending out a more general press release to any website and publication you think might be interested in your work.
 The success rate may be very patchy, but not doing it ensures total failure.
 The alternative world at least offers a clear finite number of online or printed magazines and journals (sadly less than there used to be) that make for clear targets.
 Look them up.
 There are still some sources that review books (good review quotes can also make a difference to how a book is perceived, naturally), or at least may be interested in running an article written by you that can promote your work.
 On the other hand, DON’T waste time sending out costly review copies to mass media and press that are very unlikely to do anything other than throw your precious book in a skip.
 If someone asks for a review copy (this is why preliminary phone calls or emails to magazines are wise), then go ahead and send one by all means.
 Randomly mailing out 30 copies of an expensive book, thinking you will see it reviewed in all the nation’s colour supplements, however, will invariably lead to bitter disappointment and wasted stock.